Dejulia489/AzurePipelinesPS/README.md

 3.0.18

 Added support for Get-APDescriptor and Set-APAccessControlEntries.
 Thanks to <a href="https://github.com/tstoian" target="_blank">`tstoian`</a>!

-Update Install-APAgent to support APSession.
+Updated Install-APAgent to support APSession.

 3.0.13